Simple Hair Care Tips For Healthy Hair

 Millions of people from all around the world suffer from dry, brittle, and weak hair.
 And one major reason for unhealthy hair is poor diet.

 Other possible reasons are too much work, illness, over-exposure to the sun, relaxing or chemical straightening, bleaching, or dyes.
 But eating foods rich in vitamins and minerals will help protect your hair.
 The following tips will put you on the right track:

 - A high-protein diet with plenty of fruits, green vegetables, and dairy products is a must.

 - Drink 10-12 glasses of water every day.

 - Iron is important for healthy hair.
-Spinach has a good iron content, so eat plenty!
-Vitamins B group are essential for gloss, colour, and thickness.
-As such, a shortfall in Vitamin B may cause dandruff, falling hair, loss of colour and could encourage grey hair.
+Spinach has a good iron content, so eat plenty! vitamin B group is essential for gloss, color, and thickness.
+As such, a shortfall in Vitamin B may cause dandruff, falling hair, and loss of color and could encourage grey hair.
 Vitamin C ensures the health of capillaries supplying blood to hair follicles.
 Hence, ensure your diet includes plenty of fresh fruits and veggies.
 Vitamin E encourages hair growth, so change from refined flours to wholemeal and wheat germ, eggs, and vegetable oil.

 - Zinc helps prevent hair loss and greying.
 Therefore eat adequate zinc-rich foods.
 Also, if you are overweight and your hair falls too much, you may want to increase your intake of zinc-containing foods.
 Recipes containing stone ground, and whole-grain flour are rich in zinc.